 Language is the Key

-People often value content more than the language, which is an incorrect observation.
-Language of resume is equally important and you might be surprised to develop/translate your resume/CV into a foreign language that is unknown to you.
+People often value content more than language, which is an incorrect observation.
+The language of your resume is equally important and you might be surprised to develop/translate your resume/CV into a foreign language that is unknown to you.
 However, at the time of recruitment, it is significant to convey the right message in the right language so, use the preferred language mode of the recruiter to submit your resume.
 (You will have sufficient time to learn this language if recruited for the firm).